 Disadvantages of Short Selling

-There’s no guarantee shorting stocks will result in profit because they could go up instead of down, or not at all for an extended period.
+There’s no guarantee shorting stocks will result in profit because they could go up instead of down, or not move at all for an extended period.

 If you hold a long position, the most you can lose is how much you paid for the stock; but if you hold a short position, your losses are potentially unlimited since there is no ceiling on how high a stock may rise.